+This homemade pumpkin chocolate chip bundt cake recipe is delicious.
+The pumpkin and chocolate chips are what make the cake.
 In a earlier post I posted a recipe for my mom’s carrot cake recipe, my favorite cake for my birthday.
-Well, in this post I will be sharing another awesome recipe that is one of my sister’s favorites for her birthday.
+Well, in this post I will be sharing a pumpkin chocolate chip bundt cake another awesome recipe that is one of my sister’s favorites for her birthday.
 Like me, she asks for this cake pretty much every single birthday.
-I still think the carrot cake is better but I am a little biased and this is definitely good enough and I will not complain about getting to eat it – at least on my sister’s birthday!
+I still think the carrot cake is better but I am a little biased and this is definitely good enough.
+I will not complain about getting to eat it – at least on my sister’s birthday!

 I know the step to sit it sit for 10 minutes may seem unnecessary, but really it’s the trick to help it get thicker and bind a little so when you put in the mini chocolate chips, they don’t all go straight to the bottom.
 Yes, that does make the bottom of the cake taste really good, but then the rest of the cake barely has any chocolate chips, nor does it look pretty like this image.